dirkarnez/meta-loader/README.md

 meta-loader
 ===========
-A webpack loader to achieve transpile-time metaprogramming.
+A webpack loader to achieve transpile-time metaprogramming with pure JavaScript

 ### TODO
 - [ ] Seamless bridge to TypeScript